Erika Burkart

-Erika Burkart (8 February 1922, Aarau – 14 April 2010) was a Swiss writer and poet.
-She was the recipient of many awards, among them the Conrad-Ferdinand-Meyer-Preis, the Gottfried-Keller-Preis, the Joseph-Breitbach-Preis, and the Wolfgang-Amadeus-Mozart-Preis.
+Erika Burkart (8 February 1922 – 14 April 2010) was a Swiss writer, teacher and poet.
+She wrote poems and epic poems, and received international recognition.
+Burkart was the recipient of many awards, among them the Conrad-Ferdinand-Meyer-Preis, the Gottfried-Keller-Preis, the Joseph-Breitbach-Preis, and the Wolfgang-Amadeus-Mozart-Preis.
+She was also awarded the Grand Prize of the Swiss Schiller Foundation, the only woman to have received the prize.